Researching children and young people

-Led by Professor Penelope Harnett , this theme focuses on the lived experiences of children and young people and analyses different policy and social contexts which impact on their lives.
+This theme focuses on the experiences of children and young people and analyses policy and social contexts, which impact their lives.

-A further significant area is researching under – reported areas in early childhood.
-The Department has forged strong links with professionals working with very young children in the region and hosts successful research conferences and seminars focusing on this area.
+In addition, underreported areas in early childhood.
+We have forged strong links with professionals working with young children in the region.
+We host research conferences and seminars in this area.

 This theme is led by Professor Penelope Harnett.